Descanonge/fronts-toolbox/doc/dev-guide.rst

 python loops, or alternatively compile your core function with `Numba
 <https://numba.pydata.org/>`__.

+If your function can be expressed in vectorized numpy functions, you may be able to transform your Python function into a universal function with :func:`numpy.frompyfunc`.

-Using :external+numba:func:`numba.guvectorize` allows to easily create a generalized universal function.
+Otherwise, using :external+numba:func:`numba.guvectorize` allows to easily create a generalized universal function.
 This ensures that your computations will be properly vectorized and that it deals nicely with broadcasting and type conversion.

 Note that when using ``guvectorize`` with ``target="parallel"`` and